 Using IBM PureApplication System, you can create and deploy virtual servers in the cloud that represent middleware topologies and application configurations.
-However, you still face the challenge of moving existing application installation processes onto the cloud and automating them.
+However, you still face the challenge of moving existing applications onto the cloud and automating them.

-For more information about choosing between virtual application patterns and virtual system patterns, see the first two parts of this series, Part 1: Onboarding applications overview and Part 2: Is your application ready to become virtual?.
+For more information about choosing between virtual application patterns and virtual system patterns, see the first two parts of this series, Onboarding migrations overview and Is your application ready to become virtual?.

 Use Advanced Middleware Configuration when more than one of the following conditions applies to you:

-- You want to deploy applications as virtual system patterns.
+- You want to deploy JEE applications as virtual system patterns.

 - Your existing automation is specific to a single topology.

 - You want to reduce your investment in low-level automation.